 A qualified DAPA lawyer Miami can help you file the proper documentation to prove your qualifications and make sure it meets USCIS requirements.
 Individuals who have criminal records may disqualify.
 Ask a DAPA lawyer Miami about your chances of qualifying.
 A DAPA lawyer Miami can verify that your application will not put you at risk of deportation.

 Deferred action is an exercise of prosecutorial discretion providing temporary relief from deportation or currently known as “removal proceedings” and employment eligibility as well to the undocumented parents of United States citizens or lawful permanent residents.
-This initiative was announced on November 20, 2014 as part of other immigration administrative reforms.
-A deferred action doesn’t affect the individual’s current immigration status and it cannot be used to become eligible for immigration benefits requiring maintaining a lawful status.
+This initiative was announced on November 20, 2014, as part of other immigration administrative reform.
+Deferred action doesn’t affect the individual’s current immigration status, and it cannot be used to become eligible for immigration benefits requiring maintaining lawful status.

 The DAPA Immigration program is open to individuals who:

 Individuals who are considered an enforcement priority may not qualify.
 Somebody is considered enforcement priority if:

 To prepare you can start gathering the necessary documentation:

 Form I-821P is the Application for Temporary Protected Status, which can be filed by individuals who are eligible nationals of designated countries.
 Form I-765 Application for Employment Authorization must be filled as well, even if the applicant is not seeking to obtain a work permit.

 DAPA provides benefits for the most undocumented immigrants.
 A Grant from DAPA will help you: